Knuckling down at San Fran-founded Orrick means energy, tech and finance-related work on tap.

-Those who make a good impression are invited back for a final training contract interview with two partners.
+Those who make a good impression are invited back within a few weeks for a final-stage interview with two partners.
 In 2017, 25 candidates attended open days and 11 were invited back for a second interview.

 Interviewees are given 45 minutes to read a letter and draft a response.
-In a previous year, the letter took the form of a complaint from a company alleging that its IP rights had been infringed by another company’s product.
+In one previous year, the letter took the form of a complaint from a company alleging that its IP rights had been infringed by another company’s product.
 “They weren't writing as a lawyer but as this respondent company’s owner,” says Kasprowiak, adding: “We gave them an overview of IP law and what certain terms meant.”
 She tells us the exercise is intended to assess a candidate's commercial awareness and writing ability, not their legal knowledge.

-Around 16 of these interviewees are invited back for a second interview.
+Around ten to 15 of these interviewees are invited back for a second interview.
 The second interview sees candidates given 45 minutes to prepare two discussion questions.
 One has traditionally been a situation one might face as an NQ, though we're told this is subject to change.
 “A client phones – says they want to buy a hotel and need help.
 The candidate has to figure out what questions they need to ask the client, what things will need to be discussed at the first meeting, and which colleagues they will be asking to get involved and why,” Kasprowiak explains.

 The second question asks candidates to tackle a provision from an agreement that has ambiguities and mistakes in it.
 They need to spot the errors and reformulate them to make the clause more accurate.

 Two partners then interview candidates on these before moving on to standard fare like ‘Why law?’ and ‘Why Orrick?’, plus some current affairs questions.
-At the end interviewees have a chance to ask their own questions, something Kasprowiak recommends.
+At the end, interviewees have a chance to ask their own questions, something Kasprowiak recommends.
 "You should always have at least one question to ask to demonstrate that you're truly engaged and interested.”

 Orrick, Herrington & Sutcliffe LLP